Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 If you act quickly (typically within 10 days of your arrest), you can request an appeal of the proposed suspension for failing or refusing the test.
 A hearing (commonly known as a "DMV hearing") will then be scheduled on your appeal request.
 Contact an Oregon DUI attorney for more information.
 If you had a valid Oregon driver license at the time of your breath test failure / refusal, you should have received a temporary permit that allows you to drive for the 29 days following your arrest On the 30th day after your arrest, the suspension begins (unless your appeal is successful).
 The DMV will not issue a driver license to a person whose driving record indicates a pending Implied Consent Law.

-DUII CONVICTION MANDATORY TYPE LENGTH HARDSHIP WAIT
+OREGON DUII CONVICTION MANDATORY TYPE LENGTH HARDSHIP WAIT

 A driver also faces a suspension / revocation if convicted of other traffic crimes such as reckless driving, vehicular assault, or hit and run.
 [A conviction for an infraction / violation (such as speeding) usually does not result in a license suspension.]
 Some positive news―to the extent that suspensions overlap, they generally run concurrently and not consecutively (except suspensions for refusing a urine test).